SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/device-profile.md

 From a device agent perspective, device profiles are a combination of firmware update, software update, and typed file based device configuration.
 Large parts of the agent code to support these capabilities can be reused.

 Device profile functionality is enabled when the device announces the c8y_DeviceProfile operation in its c8y_SupportedOperations.
-The device profile tab allows users to apply a profile to a device.
+The **Device profile** tab allows users to apply a profile to a device.
 This creates a *c8y_DeviceProfile* operation according to the configured profile.
 If present the firmware, software, and configuration should be handled exactly like their individual operations (*c8y_Firmware*, *c8y_SoftwareUpdate*, and typed *c8y_DownloadConfigFile*).
 We recommend to execute a *c8y_Profile* operation by installing firmware first, software second and configuration third to minimize potential of later actions overriding earlier ones.

 <table>
 <tbody>